HealthRx.com

 RxSaver (by RetailMeNot) aggregates PBM pricing similar to GoodRx and is free to use.
 Pricing often matches GoodRx within $1 to $3 for common generics, though the pharmacy network is slightly smaller.
 RxSaver does not offer a paid subscription tier.

-Mark Cuban Cost Plus Drugs (MCCPD) operates on a transparent markup model: manufacturer cost plus a 15% margin, plus a $5 pharmacy dispensing fee, plus $5 shipping for mail-order.
-For drugs where the acquisition cost is known and low, MCCPD often undercuts both GoodRx and insurance copays substantially.
-The limitation is inventory.
-MCCPD carries roughly 2,500 medications, far fewer than GoodRx's catalog of over 70,000 NDCs, and does not offer in-person pickup.
+Mark Cuban Cost Plus Drugs (MCCPD) operates on a transparent markup model: manufacturer cost plus a 15% margin, plus a pharmacy dispensing fee and shipping for mail-order.
+Head-to-head cost analyses in dermatology found Cost Plus Drugs undercut GoodRx on many of the generics it carries, while GoodRx's much larger catalog and same-day pickup won elsewhere [5][7].
+The limitation is inventory: MCCPD carries thousands of mostly generic medications, far fewer than the catalog GoodRx prices, and does not offer in-person pickup.

 SingleCare (owned by RxSense) functions nearly identically to GoodRx's free coupon model.
 SingleCare pricing occasionally beats GoodRx at specific pharmacy chains, particularly Kroger-affiliated stores.
-A direct price comparison across 20 common generics shows typical variation of $0.50 to $5.00 between the two platforms, with neither consistently cheaper [8].
+Neither platform is consistently cheaper across a basket of common generics; the winner flips drug by drug and pharmacy by pharmacy [4].

 GoodRx Telehealth: GoodRx Care

 GoodRx expanded into telehealth through its acquisition of HeyDoctor in 2019, rebranding the service as GoodRx Care.
-Online visits start at $19 for common conditions including urinary tract infections, cold sores, and erectile dysfunction.
+Online visits cover common conditions including urinary tract infections, cold sores, skin concerns, and flu, with $19 visits included for Companion members [10].

 GoodRx Care providers can prescribe medications, but the platform operates under specific scope limitations.
 Controlled substances (Schedule II through V) are generally not prescribed through the platform.
 The telehealth service does not manage chronic disease states such as diabetes or hypertension on an ongoing basis, and it does not provide hormone replacement therapy or GLP-1 receptor agonist prescriptions [10].

-The American Telemedicine Association's 2024 practice guidelines recommend that asynchronous telehealth encounters (which GoodRx Care uses for some visit types) include documented clinical decision-making, a clear treatment plan, and follow-up instructions [10].
+Sound asynchronous telehealth practice includes documented clinical decision-making, a clear treatment plan, and follow-up instructions.
 GoodRx Care visits do produce a clinical note and electronic prescription, though the depth of documentation varies by provider and condition.

 For patients seeking prescription access to weight management medications, testosterone replacement, or peptide therapies, GoodRx Care is not a substitute for platforms with specialized clinical protocols and ongoing monitoring.
 Those services require baseline labs, titration schedules, and longitudinal follow-up that fall outside the scope of episodic telehealth encounters.